SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ## Recent changes:
+2025-02

+* Support for SWTOR Game Update 7.6's modernized skin materials.
+* Support for the improvements in the .gr2 Add-on's NPC support.
+* Bug corrections in the Objects/Skeletons/Materials' names prefixer and Merge Physics tools.

 2024-09

 * Minor corrections in the Merge Doubles (Edit Mode) tool for compatibility with Blender 4.1 and higher.